Grafton High School (New South Wales)

 Established in 1912, the school enrolled approximately 900 students in 2018, from Year 7 to Year 12, of whom 15 percent identified as Indigenous Australians and four percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Scott Dinham.

 History

 Grafton High School was established on 1 January 1912 and opened on 1 July of that year as a formal education system was being established in New South Wales.
 A new building opened on 17 May 1915.

+Since at least the 1960s, but according to an attached note since 1915, the school has been home to the head of an Egyptian mummy.